-UK salons lose £1.6 billion to no-shows every year
+- UK salons lose £1.6 billion annually to no-shows (Scratch Magazine)

 Picture this.
 It's a Tuesday morning.
 You've got a full day booked.
 You arrive early, get set up, check the book.
 At 10am, your first client is supposed to be in for a cut and colour.
 At 10:15, she still isn't there.
 By 11am you know she isn't coming.